Frequently Asked Questions (FAQ)

 What is the purpose of the emailer?

 Cases in Ontario and around the world show that individuals who are vaccinated are still able to contract and transmit COVID.
-By continuing to implement layers of protocols like social distancing and classroom capacities, we can keep our community safe.
+By continuing to implement layers of protection and protocols like social distancing and classroom capacities, we can keep our community safe.